HerbertNtim/pearlSalon/README.md

 Bootstrap

-the icons used is remix
+the icons used is remixicons